 Please share your phrase for cotton candy in the comments below with an English translation.

-This artilce was posted on Wednesday, May 26th, 2010 at 9:10 pm and is filed under Cotton Candy Around the World, Countries & Cultures, English, French, Great Britain, Italian, Italy, Languages, Mama Lisa, Spain, Spanish, USA, Words & Phrases.
+This article was posted on Wednesday, May 26th, 2010 at 9:10 pm and is filed under Cotton Candy Around the World, Countries & Cultures, English, French, Italian, Italy, Languages, Mama Lisa, Spain, Spanish, United Kingdom, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.